Today, we’re sharing a tutorial for bloggers on how to add ‘meta tags’ to your blog.

 <META name=”description” content=”The real side of parenting, opinions about real life and everything else in between.” />

 <META name=”keywords” content=”typecast,i am typecast, parent blog, family, opinions” />

 - Write your own description here

 It will take approximately 24 hours for Google to crawl the new meta information.
 Your brand new Meta description will then appear underneath your URL when the site appears in search engine results.

 Google only uses meta descriptions for the main URL.
 Any sub-pages have their meta created by Google – usually the first 200-250 characters of the post which enhances the need for appropriate SEO if you want your article or post to be found.
 Have a look at the webinar link for more information.

 Incorporating a Title tag is useful too because this is the wording that is displayed when the cursor is hovered over a browser tab or when someone bookmarks your blog/website.
 As you can see from the image, Blogger has already coded a <TITLE> section which draws directly from your settings (you can adjust these in the SETTINGS tab, BASIC section).
 You can override this by using the following HTML:

 <TITLE>your title here</TITLE>

-This is useful if you have a very long blog address or if your blog is known by a slightly different name to the actually URL (for example: I Am Typecast versus Typecast).
+This is useful if you have a very long blog address or if your blog is known by a slightly different name to the actual URL.